Are you ready for self-directed investing?

 1. Trading commissions or annual fees

-Each platform has its own pricing policy.
-Some transactions may be free, while others may incur a cost.
-Keep an eye on commissions and administration fees.
-Some platforms will waive fees if you maintain a minimum balance in your account.
+Costs vary depending on the platform.
+Some transactions may be free, while others are not.
+Keep an eye on transaction commission fees and administration charges.
+Some platforms will also offer services free of charge, but on condition that you keep a minimum balance in your account.

 2. Features